vanjang/AstronomyPictures/README.md

 **Project Structure**

-- Main: The app's main view, accompanied by the View, ViewModel, and its logic.
+- Main: The app's main view, accompanied by views, viewModel, and its logic.
-- PictureDetail: Each image's detail page, accompanied by the View, ViewModel, and its logic.
+- PictureDetail: Each image's detail page, accompanied by SwiftUI views and a HostingViewController.
 - Network: The network layer with its protocols.
 - APODUseCase: Defines the core usages of the APOD API.
 - Model: Contains the data models used in the project.